pncoder29/Django-basic-employee-listing/README.md

 # Django basic employee listing
- This is only update ofr the latest Django 5 version
+ This is only update for the latest Django 5 version